How can I queue uploads with the Bytescale JavaScript SDK?

 By queueing your file uploads, you will increase the stability and reliability of your web app:

-• Higher numbers will cause local network congestion and additional browser overhead, which can cause uploads to fail.
+2tonew Queue(2)to limit concurrency to 2 uploads. - Higher numbers will cause local network congestion and additional browser overhead, which can cause uploads to fail.